wilsonliaows/docs/recipes/recipe-job-errors.md

 ## Error code 404 Not found
 A 404 code typically occurs for **GET by ID** actions.
 If you have an unique ID for a record and attempt to retrieve its details, a 404 error will be returned if the app was not able to find the corresponding record for that ID.
 Some reasons for a 404 might be:
 - the record corresponding to that ID was deleted in the app
-- the ID is not the correct ID for that app, e.g. if we pass in a Salesforce internal ID into NetSuite
+- the ID is not correct for that app, e.g. if we pass in a Salesforce internal ID into NetSuite
-- the ID is not the correct ID for that object/record type, e.g. if we try to fetch details of a customer but pass in the ID for a contact instead
+- the ID is not correct for that object/record type, e.g. if we want to fetch details of a customer but pass in the ID for a contact instead

 ## Error code 422 Unprocessable entity
 A 422 code typically means the action was not able to be carried out successfully, and it can be due to a variety of reasons, some of which are: